 - Explore the city's trails on two wheels (or two feet).
 The Three Rivers Heritage Trail System is a wonderful pedestrian system running for 24 miles along both sides of the Allegheny, Monongahela and Ohio rivers – an almost complete public route for cyclists, walkers and runners.

 - Renting a bike is easy at Golden Triangle Bike Rental with their main location on the Eliza Furnace Trail.
 Hourly and daily rentals are available for the entire family.
 All rentals include a helmet, bike lock and self-guided trail map.

 - Kayak Pittsburgh offers the unique opportunity to cast off in a kayak from the North Shore with and see a skyscraper rise above the river.

 - Take a hike through our nearly 2,000 acres of urban parks: Point State Park, Emerald View, Frick, Highland, Riverview and Schenley.

 - Venture Outdoors makes it easy for people to get outside!
 Offering over 500 public programs including kayaking, hiking, biking, fishing and so much more

-- If your wanderlust reaches beyond the city limits, head off on the 325-mile Great Allegheny Passage, which will soon begin at Pittsburgh's Point State Park and link with the C&O Canal Towpath that takes you all the way to our nation's capital!
+- If your wanderlust reaches beyond the city limits, head off on the 335-mile Great Allegheny Passage, which begins at Pittsburgh's Point State Park, links with the C&O Canal Towpath in Maryland and then takes you all the way to our nation's capital!

-- Download the Official Guide for Pennsylvania State Parks & Forests Appa for iPhone and Android before setting off on your visit to Pittsburgh and Its Countryside.
+- Download the Official Guide for Pennsylvania State Parks & Forests App for iPhone and Android before setting off on your visit to Pittsburgh and Its Countryside.